-The most obvious benefit of working from home is that you no longer have to drive into an office every single day.
+The most obvious benefit of working from home is that you no longer have to drive into an office every single day, as you can work from your home office.
 This means that you’ll save an incredible amount of time when you subtract driving and getting ready.
 No more fighting Los Angeles traffic or New York City gridlock.

 You also can set a flexible schedule and can establish a better work-life balance.
 With greater autonomy, you can complete your work when it’s most convenient for you without someone always breathing down your neck.

 On the other hand, having a remote job means that your social interactions, especially with your coworkers, may be limited.
 Since you’ll be working remotely, collaboration may be more difficult and your day-to-day work may get a little lonely.

 On top of that, remote work requires a tremendous amount of discipline.
 When you work from home or from anywhere else in the world, there will be a plethora of distractions competing for your attention.
 That’s why I highly suggest getting an office space, or at the least, turning an extra room into a home office.